speedingplanet/frontend-bootcamp-2025-06/front-end-labs/front-end-apps/labs.md

 Currently, the navbar is a bulleted list, not ideal for a navbar.
 Let's improve it as follows:

-1. Create a file `navbar.html`.
-We will use this as our baseline.
-It can be a basic HTML page.
-1. Edit `index.html` to add a link to `navbar.html`
-1. Create a second file `navbar.css` which will have all the CSS for navbar.html`
+1. Create a file `navbar.css`, which will have all the CSS for our navbar
-1. Link `navbar.css` in `navbar.html`
+1. Link `navbar.css` into `index.html`
-1. Also link `/css/reset.css` in `navbar.html`.
-Notice how `navbar.html` looks different now
+1. Also link `/css/reset.css` in `index.html`.
+Notice how `index.html` looks different now
 1. Best practices first: add a class to the `nav` element and call it `navbar-list`.
 1. Change the appropriate elements under `.navbar-list` so that the following are true